gbif/data-products/sample_event_candidates/README.md

 # Identifiying datasets of type (Sample Event)

-The mission is to enable users to identify datasets most relevant to their purpose.
+The overall mission is to enable users to identify datasets most relevant to their purpose.
 Tagging or categorizing the GBIF datasets will serve as a launchpad for our effort to make this kind of filtering possible.
 Example: "Give me all records from sediment-corer type samples"
 Initially all datasets in GBIF should be parsed by using a range of keywords that signify a sampling event dataset.
 These can be 'plot', 'transect', 'trap', 'trawl'... (of course there are many others).
 I just used these for the code prototyping.